Queen Elizabeth Influences In Theresa May Visit: Invites Trump To U.K., Talks Military, NATO

 It is not surprising to hear Theresa May emphasizing the military on behalf of Queen Elizabeth with Donald Trump and the GOP Retreat.
 The military is a chief concern of Her Majesty and Royal Central reports that the U.K. cannot go to war without the permission of Queen Elizabeth.

-Other ways Queen Elizabeth is in charge of the military is as Commander-in-Chief of the Armed Forces, Commissioning of Officers (hiring and firing top military officials), and Disposition of Forces (Queen Elizabeth ultimately decides how Armed Forces are used).
+Other ways Queen Elizabeth is in charge of the military is as commander-in-chief of the Armed Forces, commissioning of officers (hiring and firing top military officials), and disposition of forces (Queen Elizabeth ultimately decides how Armed Forces are used).

 In other words, while she may not be in charge of the day-to-day operations of the military, Queen Elizabeth has the final say in a number of ways that can shift power with the U.K. military.
 It is also not surprising to hear Theresa May emphasizing this aspect of Queen Elizabeth’s royal duties because Her Majesty takes the military seriously in ways that other royals have not.